Choosing the Provisioning Model for Image Management

 One of the most common design decisions that needs to be done for every Citrix Virtual Apps and Desktops (CVAD) project is which provisioning model meets the business and operational requirements.
 The goal of this article is to describe the most common decision factors, recommendations, and different scenarios where certain provisioning model might be a better candidate.
 For image management, there are two provisioning models that are commonly used by Citrix administrators to manage their Citrix environment efficiently:

 - Citrix Provisioning (PVS)

-It is also important to mention that Citrix App Layering is out of scope for current version of this document.
+It is also important to mention that Citrix App Layering is out of scope for the current version of this document.
 Implementation of Citrix App Layering can influence many of these design decisions and we will include it in one of the future updates for this article.

 Overview of Citrix Provisioning Services (PVS)

 Citrix Provisioning is a software-based streaming technology that can deliver centralized, shared operating system image to multiple virtual or physical endpoints.
-For design purposes, it is important to understand that PVS is active component - it is actively involved in daily operations of image management and delivery.
+For design purposes, it is important to understand that PVS is active component - it is actively involved in the daily operations of image management and delivery.
 As an advantage, Citrix PVS can reduce the operational and storage costs, since it acts as a software-based storage offloading solution.
-This however means that environment needs to be properly designed and maintained.
-Citrix PVS requires dedicated set of streaming servers, database and needs to be included in high-availability planning.
-Design of PVS environment is mostly hypervisor agnostic and implementations are similar for different hypervisors.
+This advantage, however means that the environment needs to be properly designed and maintained.
+Citrix PVS requires dedicated set of streaming servers, database, and needs to be included in high-availability planning.
+Design of the PVS environment is mostly hypervisor agnostic and implementations are similar for different hypervisors.